 However, once you move onto learning to write web apps using a new framework, such as ASP.NET Core, such a simple code is not enough — partially because web apps are more complex.
 And also because, right off the bat, the tools and frameworks used for writing web apps try to introduce advanced techniques and approaches for building and maintaining them once they scale.

 Please note that this isn’t a full-scale tutorial on all the aspects of creating web apps in ASP.NET Core.
-Rather, it is a short guide where you can check why there is a particular part added to your project or find a piece of code and a link to the relevant documentation that explains it in detail.
+Rather, it is a short guide where you can check why a particular part is added to your project or find a piece of code and a link to the relevant documentation that explains it in detail.

 Let’s start with creating a new empty web app with the “Create a new project” wizard in Visual Studio.